stepzen-dev/snippets/materializer/nestedfieldselection/README.md

 type Query {
   document:  Document
-       @rest(
-       endpoint: "stepzen:empty"
-       ecmascript: """
-        function transformREST() {
-            const data = {
-                author: {
-                            name: 'Roy Derks',
-                            country: 'Netherlands'
-                        }
-                        };
-                const resp = JSON.stringify(data);
-                return resp
-            }
-     """
-       )
-}
 ```

-The schema evolves to represent books with names and a reference to the document content from the previous types.
+The schema evolves to represent books with names and a reference to the Document content from the previous types.
 Perhaps these types come from different backends.

 ```
 type Book {